Available with Aviation Charting license.

 The cartographic feature tools allow you control over how cartographic features are created.
 By default, cartographic features are created based on the spatial extent of an area of interest (AOI) feature.
 You can further refine them by defining SQL queries that filter based on attribute, or by manually identifying features to include or exclude.

 Generate Aviation Cartographic Features tool

-This tool uses the selected main and AOI feature layers to generate cartographic features in the specified cartographic feature layer.
-You can use the CartoExceptions and ExtractionQuery tables to control which features get cartographic copies.
+This tool uses the defined main and AOI feature layers to generate cartographic features in the specified cartographic feature layer.
+You can use the AIS_CartoExceptions and AIS_ExtractionQuery tables in your AIS to control which features get cartographic copies.